doates625/RoboPuppet/README.md

 ```
 - Verify Baxter is running:
 ```
-rostopic echo /robot/state
+rostopic hz /robot/state
 ```
 - The state topic should be publishing at 100Hz
-- If everything was done correctly, Baxter should be periodically raising and lowering its arms every few seconds
+- Move the RoboPuppet arms and verify that simulated Baxter follows